ansys/pyensight/doc/source/user_guide/ensight_scripts.rst

 EnSight Python Scripts: Running and Debugging
 =============================================

-EnSight supports the notion of a "Python script", a parallel construct to the command language journaling script, the ".enc" file.
+EnSight supports the notion of a Python script, a parallel construct to the command language journaling script, the ".enc" file.
 This is a file of Python commands that can be directly run from the EnSight command line or via the Python script editor built into EnSight.
 Many EnSight Python scripts are written using the 'Python' tab script editor in the command dialog, often by translating EnSight command language into Python via the built-in tools.